FOLLOW US

 Personal ID

-By law, you must have your passport easily accessible at all times.
-If you do not carry your passport, it must be in the same district as you and accessible within a short time.
-A photocopy of the data page of your passport can be helpful.
-A UK driving licence is not recognised as official ID.
+By law, you must always have easy access to your passport.
+If you do not carry your passport, it must be in the same district as you, and you must be able to get it quickly.
+It can be helpful to carry a copy of the photo page.
+The Austrian authorities do not accept a UK driving licence as official ID.

 Drugs